Keizaal/Keizaal/INSTALLATIONGUIDE.md

 Run the Skyrim: Special Edition launcher through Steam and let it detect your settings, then close the launcher. **This is only necessary once**.

-**If you have any Creation Club content that you wish to use please install all of them at this time.**
+**If you have any Creation Club content that you wish to use please launch your game and install all of them at this time.**

 # Installation